Thracians: Marriage

-The history of Thracian warfare spans from c.
-10th century BC up to the 1st century AD in the region defined by Ancient Greek and Latin historians as Thrace.
-It concerns the armed conflicts of the Thracian tribes and their kingdoms in the Balkans and in the Dacian territories.
-Emperor Traianus, also known as Trajan, conquered Dacia after two wars in the 2nd century AD.
-The wars ended with the occupation of the fortress of Sarmisegetusa and the death of the king Decebalus.
-Besides conflicts between Thracians and neighboring nations and tribes, numerous wars were recorded among Thracian tribes too.

 Genetics

 A genetic study published in Scientific Reports in 2019 examined the mtDNA of 25 Thracian remains in Bulgaria from the 3rd and 2nd millennia BC.
 They were found to harbor a mixture of ancestry from Western Steppe Herders (WSHs) and Early European Farmers (EEFs), supporting the idea that Southeast Europe was the link between Eastern Europe and the Mediterranean.

 A Bulgarian study from 2013 claims genetic similarity between Thracians (8-6 century BC), medieval Bulgarians (8–10 century AD), and modern Bulgarians, highlighting highest resemblance between them and Romanians, Northern Italians and Northern Greeks.

-Examinations of Iron Age and ancient Thracian remains in Bulgaria were found to mainly carry the Y-DNA haplogroup E-V13.
-The tested samples were further specifically listed as: E-BY3880 x 3, E-L618 x 2, E-M78 x 2, R-Z93, E-CTS1273, E-BY14160.
+Examinations of Iron Age Thracian remains in Bulgaria from Kapitan Andreevo were found to mainly carry the Y-DNA haplogroup E-V13 and a sample from the Iron Age in North Macedonia with a Thracian profile belonged to haplogroup E-L618 (parent node of E-V13).
+The tested samples from Kapitan Andreevo were further specifically listed as: E-BY3880 x 3, E-L618 x 2, E-M78 x 2, R-Z93, E-CTS1273, E-BY14160.

 Six of the samples were predicted for having brown eyes while two for having blue eyes, while majority of the samples were predicted for an intermediate skin color and hair color prediction ranged from majority brown on detailed, to light and dark.

+Roman era samples from Niš and Viminacium in Serbia, an area formerly inhabited by the Thracian Moesi and Thraco-Romans, were found to carry a Thracian autosomal profile and belonged to haplogroup E-V13.